AdrianSchneble/nap/srs.md

 ### 3.2 Usability

-[This section includes all those requirements that affect usability.
-For example,

-- specify the required training time for a normal users and a power user to become productive at particular operations
-- specify measurable task times for typical tasks or base the new system&#39;s usability requirements on other systems that the users know and like
-- specify requirement to conform to common usability standards, such as IBM&#39;s CUA standards Microsoft&#39;s GUI standards]

 #### 3.2.1 Accessability

 The game should be playable on most modern desktop computers by being ressource-efficient and cross-platform.
 A keyboard/mouse-combo or a standard XBox or PlayStation controller should be sufficient.